How to smoke wax becomes a secondary detail if we don’t know first what wax actually is!

 Independent to which of the methods you’re using, this gooey looking stuff is then collected and packaged.
 This is the basic process of how concentrates are created, regardless of whether they are oils, shatter, or wax.

 But what exactly makes concentrates become wax instead of oil or shatter?

 Wax vs. Other Concentrates

-Oil is liquid and runny, like any oil you’ve ever seen.
+Honey oil is liquid and runny, like any oil you’ve ever seen.
 It usually comes in a glass or plastic bottle with a dropper cap on it.
-While shatter is a type of concentrate that solidifies quickly and takes on the appearance of golden amber-colored glass.
+While shatter is a type of concentrate that solidifies quickly and takes on the appearance of golden amber-coloured glass.